alphabill-org/alphabill/docs/transactions.md

 1. *TargetUnits* (array) is an array of *TargetUnit* data items.
 Each *TargetUnit* is an array of two data items:
    1. *TargetValue* (unsigned integer) is the value of the new bill.
-   2. *TargetOwner* (byte string) is the owner condition of the new bill.
+   2. *TargetOwner* (byte string) is the owner predicate of the new bill.
 2. *RemainingValue* (unsigned integer) is the remaining value of the bill being split.
 3. *Backlink* (byte string) is the backlink to the previous transaction with the bill being split.

 ##### Lock Bill